ritikrkx21/EIPdata-API/README.md

 # EIPdata-API
-This API fetches EIP data .
+This API fetches the EIP data in structured format.

 API Endpoints (LIVE) :-